Vinith-iS/Documentation/introduction/standards.rst

 Transport Layer Security (TLS) is a cryptographic protocol that describes communication security for computer networks.
 It is used to secure the HTTP protocol, resulting in HTTPS.

-Within iSHARE, TLS versions up to end of life MUST be used for securing all HTTP communications.
+Within the iSHARE Trust Framework, TLS versions up to end of life MUST be used for securing all HTTP communications.
 Currently this means TLS 1.2 or 1.3.
 For the most recent version of the specification read `RFC 5246 <https://tools.ietf.org/html/rfc5246>`_.

 .. _refUTC: